 Set Up the Appropriate Bug Traps

-Bug traps can be a great method of warding off flying pests, ho, ever it is important to choose traps that are specifically designed for each insect.
-Bug zappers and light traps are both effective in the case of certain insects like moths, but they are somewhat useless when it comes to mosquitoes.
+Bug traps can be a great method of warding off flying pests.
+However it is important to choose traps that are specifically designed for each insect.
+Bug zappers and light traps are both effective in the case of certain insects like moths.
+Though they are somewhat useless when it comes to mosquitoes.
 Bottle traps filled with sugary liquid are easy to make, and they are great at attracting and trapping a variety of insects.

 Check out these DIY instructions to learn how to make bottle traps for any insect that may be a bother.